Call to the Bar

 It has come to our attention over the last couple of years that non-European Union (EU) students are having greater difficulty in obtaining visas to come over to complete their qualifying sessions and attend their Call Day.
-We would, therefore, strongly recommend that if you reside outside of the EU and are likely to return home before call that you complete your twelve qualifying sessions before leaving.
+We would, therefore, strongly recommend that if you reside outside of the EU and are likely to return home before call that you complete your qualifying sessions before leaving.

 There is more than one ceremony held on different dates for most of the Call Days.
 You cannot choose which ceremony you attend; it will be allocated by the Inn and is determined by admission date.
 Please make sure you and any guests you wish to bring are available for all of the dates specified for the term you choose.
-Once you have provided your declaration and letters you will receive an acknowledgement email and will be advised as to when you will receive confirmation of the date you have been allocated and when you can pay the fee and for guest tickets.